TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-requirements-gathering-user-management.md

 > ![](/img/requirements_user-management.jpg)

 **User-In** \
-A crucial aspect to an effective solution for the Portal users ist the user-in process.
+A crucial aspect to an effective solution for the Portal users is the user-in process.
 This will likely be the first touch point and therefore the first impression those users will have.
 From my experience, the customer has a clear picture of which functionality the Portal has to cover.
 But the user experience from 'click one' is ever so often neglected.
 This becomes especially true if the Portal aims to be a self-service Portal.
 Consider the following questions for your requirements gathering:

 * Which method of user registration shall be realized (self registration, prepared invitation, requested invitation, provisioning of credentials upfront, registration via federation with external identity providers)?
 * How will relevant Web Roles be applied (manually, automatically)?